Docs

 Each column in the comparison represents either:

-• A single run: Best when you want to see detailed metrics for each run.
+• A single dataset: Best when you want to see detailed metrics for each dataset.

-• A run set: Best when you want to look for patterns and trends across multiple runs.
-When a column represents multiple runs, the values shown will be averages.
-Click the pen icon on a column and select multiple runs to aggregate them in a single column.
+• A group of datasets: Best when you want to look for patterns and trends across multiple datasets.
+When a column represents multiple datasets, the values shown will be averages.
+Click the pen icon on a column and select multiple datasets to aggregate them in a single column.

-Use tags to categorize your runs and scenarios.
-When editing a column in the Comparison UI you can then filter on these tags to quickly find the relevant runs.
+Use tags to categorize your datasets and scenarios.
+When editing a column in the Comparison UI you can then filter on these tags to quickly find the relevant datasets.

-Learn more here: Searching and categorizing runs for auditability.
+Learn more here: Searching and categorizing datasets for auditability.

-Dialog to configure a run set, showing filtering by tag
+Dialog to configure a group of datasets, showing filtering by tag

 Figure 3.
-Dialog to configure a run set, showing filtering by tag
+Dialog to configure a group of datasets, showing filtering by tag

 You can compare up to: